 Mangrove forests are crucial to coastal cities such as Jakarta because they protect the land from sea abrasion.

 Addressed at Garden House Street no. 4, Jakarta, it is not far from Pantai Indah Kapuk toll exit.
-The easiest way to find it is to look for the big grey complex of Tzu Chi school.
+The easiest way to find it is to look for the big grey complex of Tzu Chi school, because the entrance to TWA Angke Kapuk is right across Tzu Chi complex.

 As soon as you enter Taman Wisata Alam Angke Kapuk, you will be amazed by how peaceful inside.
 It feels like you are in a remote village instead of the bustling city of Jakarta.